 Happy New Year!!!
 Are you using the day off to sleep in and nurse a hangover?
-I had a few of these Skinny Champagne Cosmos last night (they’re amazing), recipe courtesy of Kristina from Whipped, but I’m feeling surprisingly well.
+I tipped back a few of these Bourbon Grapefruit Cocktails last night (they’re amazing).
+Maybe a few of my Grandmom’s Rolls smeared with butter will help the cause?

 Today I’m participating in #TwelveLoaves.
 What is #TwelveLoaves?
 It’s a concept created by Lora from Cake Duchess to inspire people to get in their kitchens and bake some homemade bread.
 You know, get down and dirty with some flour and sticky dough.
 Each month Lora hosts a different bread baking project.
 This month we’re starting the new year with a clean slate; a loaf of bread that celebrates simplicity.

 Today I bring you a very special recipe that was handed down to me by my Grandmom.
 I call the recipe Grandmom’s Rolls.
 It’s a simple white roll with a perfectly crusty exterior and a melt-in-your-mouth, fluffy interior.
 I grew up watching her make these rolls and was lucky enough to receive a lesson in roll making from her last year.
 This recipe is so simple that I used it as my very first attempt at creating homemade bread.